-The school will operate safer recruitment procedures in accordance with guidance in Working Together to Safeguard Children (WTSC 2018) which will include reference to the Independent Safeguarding Authority (ISA), Disclosure and Barring Service (DBS) checks and compliance with Independent School Standards Regulations (ISSR) in order to ensure as far as is possible that staff are suitably qualified to care for children.
-See the school's policy: G16 Staff Procedures.
-Any person whose services are no longer used because he or she is considered unsuitable to work with children will be reported to the DBS within one month of leaving the school.
-The school will seek assurance that appropriate child protection checks and procedures apply to staff employed by another organisation with whom its pupils are working.
+The school will operate safer recruitment procedures in accordance with guidance in Working Together to Safeguard Children (WTSC 2018) which will include reference to the Independent Safeguarding Authority (ISA), Disclosure and Barring Service (DBS) checks and compliance with Independent School Standards Regulations (ISSR) in order to ensure as far as is possible that staff are suitably qualified to care for children and that we deter and prevent people who are unsuitable to work with children from applying for or securing employment or volunteering opportunities within the school.
+See the school's policy: G16 Staff Recruitment and Selection and the associated school guidance S42 Recruitment of Staff Procedures.
+Any person whose services are no longer used because they are considered unsuitable to work with children will be reported to the DBS within one month of leaving the school.
+The school will seek assurance that appropriate safeguarding checks and procedures apply to staff employed by another organisation with whom its pupils are working.